codenart/codenart.github.io/_posts/1-html/2017-07-27-html-5-lists-tables.md

 ## Comments

-In the previous example, there is a line of code which does not appear in the result:
+In the previous example, there was a line of code which has not appeared in the
+result:

 `<!-- The row above is for headings -->`

-This line is used for explanation in HTML document (code view) without affecting the result on webpage view.
+This line is used for explanation in HTML document without affecting the output on webpage view.
 It is called a `comment`.

-A comment in HTML is created using an opening tag `<!--` and a ending tag `-->`
+A comment in HTML is created using an opening tag `<!--` and a ending tag `-->`.

 Another benefit of using comments is to temporarily cancel a blocks of code without deleting or moving your code to a temporary place.